 In January 2020, agencies including HHS and USAID proposed rules that could make it easier for faith-based groups to receive taxpayer funding while promoting their religion and not sharing secular alternatives with patients.
 This proposal could make it more likely that taxpayer dollars end up supporting culturally incompetent providers that deny services to marginalized communities — including LGBTQ people, women, and religious minorities.
 In turn, this policy could impact peoples' access to HIV and STI prevention programs, reproductive health services, youth homelessness services, and foster care and adoption services both domestically and abroad.Reuters

 Alex Azar defended efforts to block young undocumented women’s access to safe, legal abortion.Planned Parenthood Action Newsroom

 Alex Azar believes employers should be able to control a woman’s birth control options.
-To actually let bosses deny birth control coverage in their employee insurance plans, Alex Azar is weakening the Affordable Care Act (ACA)'s birth control coverage mandate.Newsweek
+To actually let bosses deny birth control coverage in their employee insurance plans, Alex Azar tried to weaken the ACA's birth control coverage mandate.Newsweek